timnederhoff/TransactionConverter/README.md

 This repository contains code for a converter to convert a csv file to a SQLite database file.
 The header is read out and used as table columns in the table named MUTATIONS.
 All header names are imported as TEXT data type.

+## Features
+* converts comma separated file to a SQLite database
+* parameters for input file and output file
+* usage description printed when parameters are incorrect

 ## Install
 Generate a java executable jar.
 ```